You want smart political talk without the meltdowns?

 Well, you know, that's a good question.

-I think that cost Hillary uh electoral votes.
+I think that cost Hillary electoral votes.

-She lost what did she lose seven electoral votes.
+She lost, what did she lose?

 Seven electors switched their votes.

-Uh, and most of them were Hillary, and I think that's the reason why.
+And I think that's the reason why.

-I think a lot of them really resented being threatened, uh being yelled at by all these celebrities.
+I think a lot of them really resented being threatened, being yelled at by all these celebrities.

-A lot of uh Hillary voters, electoral votes, switched to others, not to Trump necessarily, but Colin Powell got four votes.
+A lot of Hillary voters, electoral votes, switched to others, not to Trump necessarily, but Colin Powell got four votes.

-Those would have been uh Hillary votes.
+Those would have been Hillary votes.

 Are we out of time?

-Uh no, we got about a minute twenty.
+No, we got about a minute 20.

 Is that time for another call?